GuillaumeFavelier/GuillaumeFavelier.github.io/_posts/2021-02-21-rust_basics_2.md

 }
 ```

-Or though the items of a `Collection`:
+Or through the items of a `Collection`:

 ```rust
 fn main() {